makeabilitylab/physcomp/arduino/led-blink3.md

 We're going to define a new class, called `Blinker`, which will greatly simplify our code, decrease redundancy (and the potential for human error), and even make our compiled code smaller (from 1,118 to 1,042 bytes of program storage space).

-With `Blinker`, our code reduces to:
+Once we've made the `Blinker` class, our main code reduces to:

 {% highlight C++ %}
 Blinker _led1Blinker(2, 200);  // specify pin and blink interval (200ms)